Editor's Note: This story originally appeared on Money Crashers.

 1. Laundry Detergent

 Prices per ounce for the giant tubs of laundry detergent, dish soap, and other cleaning supplies are usually lower at Costco than at Target, Walmart, or Amazon.
-However, the stuff has an expiration date.
+However, the stuff in those big Costco containers has an expiration date.

 Unopened detergents have a shelf life of nine to 12 months, and they’re only good for about six months once opened.
 If you use laundry powder in a high-humidity environment, the number is even lower.